seahorse-ai-ryan/brush/README.md

 ## Viewer
 Brush also works well as a splat viewer, including on the web.
 It can load normal .ply files.
 It can also stream in data from a URL (for a web app, simply append `?url=`).
 There's both orbit and flythrough controls.

+Brush also can load .zip of splat files to display them as an animation, or a special ply that includes delta frames.
+This was used for [cat-4D](https://cat-4d.github.io/) and [Cap4D](https://felixtaubner.github.io/cap4d/)!

 ## CLI
 Brush can be used as a CLI.
 Run `brush --help` to get an overview.
 Every CLI command can work with `--with-viewer` which also opens the UI, for easy debugging.